5l1v3r1/batchnorm/README.md

-# initnet
+# batchnorm

-*initnet* will implement various initialization schemes for artificial neural networks.
+This project will implement [Batch Normalization](https://arxiv.org/abs/1502.03167) for artificial neural networks.